Coal mine fire in Russia’s Siberia kills 11, dozens trapped

 Russia’s Investigative Committee has launched a criminal probe into the fire on charges of violating safety regulations that led to deaths.

-President Vladimir Putin on Thursday extended his condolences to the families of the killed miners and ordered the government to offer all the necessary assistance to those who were injured, Putin spokesman Dmitry Peskov told reporters.
+President Vladimir Putin extended his condolences to the families of the killed miners and ordered the government to offer all necessary assistance to those who were injured.

+The Russian leader on Thursday afternoon sat down for talks with his Serbian counterpart Aleksandar Vucic in the Russian Black Sea resort of Sochi, during which Vucic also offered condolences to the families of the victims.
+Putin noted that the situation at the mine, “unfortunately, is not getting easier.”

+“There is a danger to the life of the rescuers … Let’s hope that (they) will manage to save as many people as possible,” Putin said.

 The Listvyazhnaya mine in the Kemerovo region wasn’t among them at the time, according to media reports.